thayub/eddmann/posts/2012-03-31-ie6-ie7-ie8-meet-vmware-fusion.markdown

 * Windows XP.vmc

 We only care about the VHD, as the next step is to convert that image into a Virtual Machine Disk (VMDK) to support VMWare Fusion.
-The easiest way I have researched into performing this task is to install [Q](http://www.kju-app.org/) which internally includes a component called <span class="snippet">qemu-img</span> which works well.
+The easiest way I have researched into performing this task is to install [Q](http://www.kju-app.org/) which internally includes a component called 'qemu-img' which works well.

 Once you have installed Q, open up your Terminal and navigate to the folder which holds the VHD, once in there run the command below: